I am a shit.

 At Dragonfly, we prefer one letter at a time for SME, in the hopes of appealing to the widest audience of readers.
 And owing to the “ess” sound at the beginning, it takes “an” instead of “a.”

 I hope you found this explanation to be the shit.
-If you found it to be the other, let me know why at email@example.com.
+If you found it to be the other, let us know why at firstname.lastname@example.org.